Deviceless OTP Authentication

 - Rapid deployment and user enrolment

-- Does not require hardware tokens or software apps
+- No hardware tokens or software apps needed

 - Integrate directly into a web page or app